Employment contract: Non-solicitation

 A non-solicitation clause prevents an employee from soliciting the employer's clients, customers, or employees for his or her own benefit.
 The employee also cannot solicit the employer's clients, customers, or employees for a period of time after the termination of the agreement.
 This section protects the employer's information and tries to ensure company loyalty.

 Non-disclosure

 Under a non-disclosure or confidentiality clause, the employee agrees to not disclose information that the employer deems confidential or sensitive to the business and to take reasonable steps to prevent disclosure.
 Non-disclosures are commonly used to protect trade secrets, client information and other valuable information.
 A non-disclosure agreement can continue indefinitely or can include a duration clause that stipulates an end date of the agreement.

-Moonlighting & best efforts
+Moonlighting and best efforts

 A moonlighting clause details the employer's expectation that an employee with treat their employment with the business as their primary job and that other jobs will not interfere with their job performance.
 In some cases, a moonlighting clause will go as far as to specify that an employee cannot hold any other form of employment other than with their employer.
 The employer can also require an employee to report any outside work.